Baegll/TheTatteredSpire/content/The Tattered Spire/Places/Naouk/Aurelin/Pydnetta/Pydnetta.md

   - lore
 ---
 ## **Introduction**
 The sprawling lowland fields of [[Pydnetta]] are home to many wayward vagabonds seeking the euphoric experience of the [[The Laughing Bloom|Laughing Bloom]].
-Famous for the violet flower that lends the city its name, Pydnetta is less a city and more a ramshackle sprawl of stilted settlements—hastily raised in response to explosive population growth over the past 50 [[Yehrs]]
+Famous for the violet flower that lends the city its name, Pydnetta is less a city and more a ramshackle sprawl of stilted settlements—hastily raised in response to explosive population growth over the past 50 [[Yehr|Yehrs]]

 Though the region boasts fertile soil, [[Pydnetta]] remained sparsely inhabited for much of history.
 The western sea's relentless storms and runoff from the surrounding mountains frequently waterlogged the plains, making permanent settlement unreliable.